ssjoshi123/BankingUnitTests/README.md

 - if Regular deposit with no issues

 ## TODO
 Haven't finished the transfer tests.
-Also, I'm not testing if the amount given is opposite to the operation, meaning negative for deposit and positive for withdrawal..
+Also, I'm not testing if the amount given is opposite to the operation, meaning negative for deposit and positive for withdrawal...